 - 1 teaspoon pure vanilla extract

 - Preheat the oven to 350 degrees F. Line a 12-cup regular-sized muffin tin with paper liners.

-- Cut two of the bananas into pieces and place in the bowl of a stand mixer fitted with the whisk attachment.
+- Cut two of the bananas into pieces and place in the bowl of a stand mixer fitted with the whisk attachment, or use a hand mixer.
 Add the brown sugar and whip on medium high speed for around three minutes or until pretty smooth.

 - Add the melted butter, eggs and vanilla to the banana sugar mixture, and keep whipping for another 2 - 3 minutes, until well combined.